jpwhite3/ai-face-extractor/README.md

 # ai-face-extractor
-A command line program that detects faces in photos and makes thumbnail groups of each unique face
+A command line program that detects faces in photos and makes thumbnail groups of each unique face.
+This can be helpful when gathering photos for Stable Diffusion model training.

 # Setup